dncc89/PromptRocket/README.md

 I promise there won't be any flashy elements in the panel.

+# Ability
+PromptRocket currently has following functions to communicate with VSCode.

+- Get context

+Reads context around your cursor and text selection.

+- Get project files

+Lists whole project files except gitignored ones.

+- Get symbols

+Retrieves symbols from a file.

+- Get diagnostics

+Reads diagnostics for code.
+This often confuses AI semantic error and syntax error.

+- Send text

+Insert text directly into editor

+- Find and select text

+Finds text, if there is multiple candidates selects the one closest to the cursor.

+- Run command

+Runs vscode command, this is relying on ChatGPT's knowledge, function might behave different in the newer VSCode.

 # How to Use
 PromptRocket provides two ways of use, chat mode and command mode.